erzanthedev/joke-teller/README.md

 │
 ├── index.html         # The main HTML file
 ├── styles.css         # The CSS file for styling
+├── script.js          # The JavaScript file for functionality
-└── script.js          # The JavaScript file for functionality
+└── voice.js           # The JavaScript file for text-to-speech functionality
 ```

 ## Get Started 🚀

 Clone the repository and open `index.html` in your browser to start using the Joke Teller.
 If you encounter any issues or have suggestions for improvements, please open an issue on GitHub.
 Enjoy the laughs! 🎉

 ---

 Feel free to explore the code and contribute to making the Joke Teller even better!
 If you have any questions or feedback, don't hesitate to reach out.
-Happy coding and happy joking!
+Happy coding and happy joking! 😂

-😂 joke-teller